johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 Sam tried to guess the distances and to decide what way they ought to take.
 ‘It looks every step of fifty miles,’ he muttered gloomily, staring at the threatening mountain, ‘and that’ll take a week, if it takes a day, with Mr. Frodo as he is.’
 He shook his head, and as he worked things out, slowly a new dark thought grew in his mind.
 Never for long had hope died in his staunch heart, and always until now he had taken some thought for their return.
 But the bitter truth came home to him at last: at best their provision would take them to their goal; and when the task was done, there they would come to an end, alone, houseless, foodless in the midst of a terrible desert.
 There could be no return.

-#
-So the desperate journey went on, as the Ring went south and the banners of the kings rode north.
 For the hobbits each day, each mile, was more bitter than the one before, as their strength lessened and the land became more evil.
 They met no enemies by day.
-At times by night, as they cowered or drowsed uneasily in some hiding beside the road, they heard cries and the noise of many feet or the swift passing of some cruelly ridden steed.
-But far worse than all such perils was the ever-approaching threat that beat upon them as they went: the dreadful menace of the Power that waited, brooding in deep thought and sleepless malice behind the dark veil about its Throne.
-Nearer and nearer it drew, looming blacker, like the oncoming of a wall of night at the last end of the world.
+At times by night, as they cowered or drowsed uneasily in some hiding beside the road,

 **Note:** .dates

 **Tags:** dates

-## ?22 March 3019
-### [F/S/G]
 Four days had passed since they had escaped from the orcs, but the time lay behind them like an ever-darkening dream.

 **Note:** .datese

 **Tags:** datese

-#
 Anxiously Sam had noted how his master’s left hand would often be raised as if to ward off a blow, or to screen his shrinking eyes from a dreadful Eye that sought to look in them.
 And sometimes his right hand would creep to his breast, clutching, and then slowly, as the will recovered mastery, it would be withdrawn.

-#
 As for himself, though weary and under a shadow of fear, he still had some strength left.
 The lembas had a virtue without which they would long ago have lain down to die.
 It did not satisfy desire, and at times Sam’s mind was filled with the memories of food, and the longing for simple bread and meats.
 And yet this waybread of the Elves had a potency that increased as travellers relied on it alone and did not mingle it with other foods.
 It fed the will, and it gave strength to endure, and to master sinew and limb beyond the measure of mortal kind.

 Dream and waking mingled uneasily.

-## 23 March 3019 [TOY]
-### [F/S/G]
 The hateful night passed slowly and reluctantly.
 Such daylight as followed was dim;

 **Note:** .dates

 **Tags:** dates

 Sam did likewise, and put aside his orc-gear; and he took out all the things in his pack.
 Somehow each of them had become dear to him, if only because he had borne them so far with so much toil.
 Hardest of all it was to part with his cooking-gear.
 Tears welled in his eyes at the thought of casting it away.
 ‘Do you remember that bit of rabbit, Mr. Frodo?’ he said.
 ‘And our place under the warm bank in Captain Faramir’s country, the day I saw an oliphaunt?’
 ‘No, I am afraid not, Sam,’ said Frodo.
 ‘At least, I know that such things happened, but I cannot see them.
 No taste of food, no feel of water, no sound of wind, no memory of tree or grass or flower, no image of moon or star are left to me.
 I am naked in the dark, Sam, and there is no veil between me and the wheel of fire.
 I begin to see it even with my waking eyes, and all else fades.’